danielmackay/dotnet-ef-sandbox/README.md

 }
 ```

-### Run the Project

-- Press F5
-  - Console up will start
-  - By default, DB will be dropped & re-created
-  - Data will be seeded
-  - SQL queries will run
-  - All SQL and results output to console
+## Troubleshooting

+- Ensure the connection matches if you are using something other than local DB

+## Deployment

 ### Updated Nuget Version

 A new package will be pushed to Nuget anytime `EntityFrameworkSandbox.Template.nuspec` is changed on `main` branch.
-Normally this will happen via a package verison change.
+Normally this will happen via a package version change.